 When does coverage for me and/or my dependents begin?

-Coverage begins 11/1/19 when you sign up during the initial voluntary open enrollment period.
+Coverage begins on the issue date.
 As a new hire or with a Qualified Life Event, coverage begins the first of the month following the enrollment or life event date.

 If I leave the company, can I keep my life coverage?
 What is the cost, and how do I go about keeping the plan?